-“Are you crazy?” a journalist asked the French president straight-up in an interview after Sunday’s shock announcement that snap parliamentary elections were to take place within three weeks, after his party, Renaissance, lost big to the far-right Rassemblement National (RN).
+“Are you crazy?” a journalist asked the French president straight-up in an interview after Sunday’s shock announcement that snap parliamentary elections were to take place within three weeks.
+His party, Renaissance, had just lost big to the far-right Rassemblement National (RN).
 This is where we are in the summer of 2024 in France.

 It feels like President Emmanuel Macron has created his own Waterloo moment.
 A beleaguered French statesman tries to go on the offensive by rushing into a grand showdown.
 A man who has won so many “unwinable” battles believes he can once more outsmart everyone and leverage his charisma and power of conviction to rally the troops behind him and emerge victorious.